 - Make payments on time every month.
 Your payment history plays a major role in establishing credit, and late payments will inevitably bring your score down.

 - Avoid carrying a high monthly balance.
 As already indicated above, a high monthly balance will decrease your available credit.
-Keeping your utilization below 30 percent can help improve your overall score.
+Keeping utilization below 10—20 percent can often help improve credit scores.

 When comparing credit card offers, it’s common to focus on costs such as a low interest rate, no annual fee, or no foreign transaction fees, as well as perks like cash back rewards, travel points or welcome offers.
 Those are all important factors to consider when choosing the best credit card for your business.